swcarpentry-ja/carpentries-coc/topic_folders/policies/code-of-conduct.md

 - Asana
 - HelpScout
 - Zoom
-- Workshop Administrator’s Slack Channel
+- Workshop Administrators Slack Channel
-- Workshop Administrator’s Email List
+- Workshop Administrators Email List

 ##### Instructor Training
 The suspended member will, for the duration of their suspension, be removed from the “Our Trainers” web page.
 Additionally, the suspended member will not be allowed to: